-- The University will continue to maintain highly transparent information on its admission criteria and standards. - Every undergraduate course at the University of Melbourne will continue to use an ATAR score for selection into a course with the exception of the Bachelor of Fine Arts.
-For the various streams of the Bachelor of Fine Arts the minimum requirement for entry is the completion of the VCE or equivalent and with applicants admitted based on other criteria such as audition/portfolio. - A minimum ATAR will continue to be set in advance and only applicants who are eligible for a special entry scheme will be selected from below that ATAR. - The Access Melbourne Scheme will continue to admit students from disadvantaged backgrounds.
+- The University will continue to maintain highly transparent information on its admission criteria and standards. - Every undergraduate course at the University of Melbourne will continue to incorporate an ATAR rank among the criteria for selection into a course with the exception of the Bachelor of Fine Arts.
+For the various streams of the Bachelor of Fine Arts, the minimum requirement for entry is the completion of the VCE or equivalent and with applicants admitted based on other criteria such as audition/portfolio. - A minimum ATAR will continue to be set in advance and only applicants who are eligible for a special entry scheme will be selected from below that minimum ATAR.

+• The Access Melbourne Scheme will continue to admit students from disadvantaged backgrounds.
 Around 30% of the undergraduate students will continue to be admitted through this scheme.